How to Apply for a Certificate of Registration

 - provide the College with all the requested documents;

-- sign your application and have it witnessed only.
-Please refer to the detailed application package for more information; and
+- sign your application and have it witnessed only; and

 - submit your completed application form, all required documents and a cheque for the application fee made payable to the College of Optometrists of Ontario.
 The application fee is $474.60 including 13% HST.
 This includes the fee for writing the Ontario Optometric Jurisprudence Examination.